 Remember: While trivial implementation class LocalResourcePool is very fast and resource access is not really noticeable, other implementations might not be.

-The following code snippets taken from the ALib unit tests, demonstrate how to quickly leverage these debug features, depending on compiler symbol ALIB_DEBUG_RESOURCES.
+The following code snippets taken from the ALib unit tests, demonstrate how to quickly leverage these debug features, depending on the compiler-symbol ALIB_DEBUG_RESOURCES.
 The snippets might be copied to own projects and remain there forever.

 Bootstrapping may look as follows:

-Before termination of software (hence, prior to invoking ALIB.Shutdown()) The following code may be placed:
+Before termination of software (hence, before invoking Shutdown), the following code may be placed: